Moonrise, Hernandez, New Mexico: Creation

 I could not find my Weston exposure meter!
 The situation was desperate: the low sun was trailing the edge of clouds in the west, and shadow would soon dim the white crosses ...
-I suddenly realized that I knew the luminance of the Moon – 250 cd/ft^{2}.
+I suddenly realized that I knew the luminance of the moon — 250 c/ft^{2}.
 Using the Exposure Formula, I placed this value on Zone VII ...
 Realizing as I released the shutter that I had an unusual photograph which deserved a duplicate negative, I quickly reversed the film holder, but as I pulled the darkslide, the sunlight passed from the white crosses; I was a few seconds too late!
 The lone negative suddenly became precious.

 Dating the image

 Beaumont Newhall, a photographer, curator and friend of Adams, was intrigued by the fact that Adams did not know the date of the photograph.
 While Adams remembered that the photograph was taken in the autumn, he had variously given the year as 1940, 1941, and 1942—while the picture was published in 1943–1944.

 Newhall wondered if the astronomical information in the photograph could provide the answer, so he approached David Elmore of the High Altitude Observatory in Boulder, Colorado.
 Focusing on the autumn months of 1941 through 1944, Elmore found 36 plausible dates for the image.
 Elmore determined a probable location and direction for the camera alongside the highway.
 Using that location information, he then plotted the Moon's apparent position on his computer screen for those dates to find a match.
 Elmore concluded that Moonrise was taken on October 31, 1941, at 4:03 p.m.
 Adams thanked Elmore for determining the date and used that date in several subsequent publications, including his 1983 book Examples: The Making of 40 Photographs that used the date but rounded the time to 4:05 p.m.

 Dennis di Cicco of Sky & Telescope magazine read about Elmore's results and tried verifying them.
 He entered the position, direction, and time into a program that displayed the Moon's position, but the resulting position did not match the Moonrise image.
 He was intrigued by the discrepancy, and after working intermittently over the next ten years, including a visit to the location, concluded in 1991 "that Adams had been at the edge of the old roadbed, about 50 ft west of the spot on the modern highway that Elmore had identified".
 His calculations determined that the image was taken at 4:49:20 p.m. on November 1, 1941.
 He reviewed his calculations with Elmore, who agreed with Di Cicco's result.
-Elmore had been misled by his computer monitor's distortion, with an additional slight discrepancy in Adams' coordinates.
-In 1981, the IBM PC's CGA display did not have a 1:1 pixel aspect ratio; plotting software would have to compensate for that aspect ratio to make an isotropic plot.
+Elmore had the coordinates of Hernandez wrong, so when he computed the azimuths and altitudes of the mountain peaks, they also were wrong.
+In addition, his computer monitor had distorted the ratio of height to width of the tracing.